and why it's important

 2. Clean the top part of your ring finger with an alcohol wipe that’s provided.
 Open the collection tube.

 3. Put the needle against your finger and press firmly.
-Massage the finger and begin collecting blood until your reach the line on the tube (about 6 big droplets needed).
+Massage the finger and begin collecting blood until your reach the arrow on the tube (about 6 big droplets needed).

 4. Close the tube and pack the test kit to send with PostNL within 24hours.